MultiSafepay/openapi/README.md

 ##### Using the `$ref`

-Notice in the complex example above the schema definition itself has `$ref` links to other schemas defined.
+In the complex example above, the schema definition contains `$ref` links to other schema definitions.

-Here is a small excerpt with an example:
+Example:

 ```yaml
 defaultPaymentInstrument:
   $ref: ./PaymentInstrument.yaml
 ```

-The value of the `$ref` is the path to the other schema definition.
+The value of the `$ref` is the path to another schema definition.

-You may use `$ref`s to compose schema from other existing schema to avoid duplication.
+You can use `$ref`s to build schemas using other existing schemas to avoid duplication.

-You will use `$ref`s to reference schema from your path definitions.
+Use `$ref`s to reference schemas from your path definitions.

-#### Editing Schemas
+#### Editing schemas

-1. Navigate to the `openapi/components/schemas` folder.
+1. Go to the `openapi/components/schemas` folder.
-2. Open the file you wish to edit.
+2. Open the file you want to edit.
-3. Edit.
+3. Edit as required.

 ### Paths

-#### Adding a Path
+#### Adding a path

-1. Navigate to the `openapi/paths` folder.
+1. Go to the `openapi/paths` folder.
-2. Add a new YAML file named like your URL endpoint except replacing `/` with `@` and putting path parameters into curly braces like `{example}`.
+2. Add a new YAML file named with your URL endpoint, but replace `/` with `@` and put path parameters between curly braces like `{example}`.
-3. Add the path and a ref to it inside of your `openapi.yaml` file inside of the `openapi` folder.
+3. Add the path and a ref to it in your `openapi.yaml` file in the `openapi` folder.

 Example addition to the `openapi.yaml` file:
 ```yaml